-G.163 qwp - quadratic wirelength placer
+G.168 qwp - quadratic wirelength placer

 '''

 qwp [options] [selection]

 This command runs quadratic wirelength placement on the selected modules and

 annotates the cells in the design with 'qwp_position' attributes.

 -ltr

 Add left-to-right constraints: constrain all inputs on the left border

 outputs to the right border.

 -alpha

 Add constraints for inputs/outputs to be placed in alphanumerical

 order along the y-axis (top-to-bottom).

 -grid N

 Number of grid divisions in x- and y-direction. (default=16)

 -dump <html_file_name>

 Dump a protocol of the placement algorithm to the html file.

--v
+'''

-Verbose solver output for profiling or debugging

-Note: This implementation of a quadratic wirelength placer uses exact

-dense matrix operations.
+-v Verbose solver output for profiling or debugging Note: This implementation of a quadratic wirelength placer uses exact dense matrix operations.
 It is only a toy-placer for small circuits.

+G.169 read - load HDL designs

 '''

-G.164 read - load HDL designs

-'''

-Load the specified Liberty files.

--lib

-only create empty blackbox modules

-read {-f|-F} <command-file>

-Load and execute the specified command file.
-(Requires Verific.)

-Check verific command for more information about supported commands in file.

-read -define <macro>[=<value>]..

-Set global Verilog/SystemVerilog defines.

-read -undef <macro>..

 Unset global Verilog/SystemVerilog defines.

 read -incdir <directory>

 Add directory to global Verilog/SystemVerilog include directories.

 read -verific

 read -noverific

+'''

 Subsequent calls to 'read' will either use or not use Verific.
-Calling 'read'

-with -verific will result in an error on Yosys binaries that are built without
+Calling 'read' with -verific will result in an error on Yosys binaries that are built without Verific support.
+The default is to use Verific if it is available.

-'''

-G.165 read\aiger - read AIGER file
+G.170 read\aiger - read AIGER file